pip-services/pip-services-docs/content/en/conceptual/persistences/memory_persistence/_index.md

-The **result** object is of type [DataPage](http://docs.pipservices.org/python/commons/data/data_page/), which has two fields: data and total.
+The **result** object is of type **DataPage**, which has two fields: data and total.
 The first is a list containing the items on the retrieved page, and the second is the total number of items in our request.
 After running this code, we will see the following output with the values of the obtained object.

 <img src="figure2.png" alt="Figure 2" style="width:100%">